 To help you with documenting and working through some of this preparation, we have included a Difficult Conversations Reflection Template for your usage!

+Firstly, when inviting the person to come for the meeting, you don't have to go your way to give specific examples on why the meeting is needed.
 Giving specific examples should be saved for the conversation itself to avoid giving the employee the opportunity to “solve” the problem without the meeting taking place.

-Set it for a day or two in advance to allow them some time to prepare and to not take them by surprise, but don’t put it off too long – the sooner you address the issue the better.
+Secondly, set it for a day or two in advance to allow them some time to prepare and to not take them by surprise, but don’t put it off too long – the sooner you address the issue the better.

 If the employee demands to speak about it now rather than waiting for the meeting, refuse.
 They are obviously feeling some strong emotions, so explain that there is no blame being assigned, but that you will work together to find a solution at the time you specified.
 This will allow them some time to cool off so the conversation isn’t dominated by emotions.